aleen42/PersonalWiki/Programming/JavaScript/es6/definition/definition.md

 const foo;          /** => SyntaxError: Missing initializer in const declaration    */
 ```

-If you want to initiate a constant variable for an array or an object, using `const` only ensures that the pointer is constant.
+If you want to initiate a constant variable for an array or an object, using `const` only ensures that **the pointer is constant**.

 ```js
 const arr = [];